-Q: What are the evening Works-in-Progress seminars?
+Q: What are the evening Works in Progress sessions?
 Do I have to attend them?

-A: The Works-in-Progress (WIP) sessions are designed to assist HPE learners advance their Legacy Projects.
+A: The Works in Progress sessions are designed to assist HPE learners advance their Legacy Projects.
 Additionally, sessions address specific, relevant topics (applying for funding, IRB approval, project dissemination, etc.).
 They allow group problem solving.
 Learners will be assigned to present their projects on specific dates to update the group on their progress.
 During away or busy clinical rotations, learners are expected to submit updates via email.
-All learners must attend 3 WIPs per academic year and present at least 2 times per year (outside of those offered during the fall course).
-Finally, WIPs are also opportunities to build community by meeting with the HPE Faculty and other HPE learners face-to-face.
+All learners must attend 3 sessions per academic year and present at least 2 times per year (outside of those offered during the fall course).
+Finally, WIP's are also opportunities to build community by meeting with the HPE Faculty and other HPE learners face-to-face.

 Q: When do I need to complete all the requirements for the Pathway?

 A: Your Legacy Projects must be completed by early April.
-All other HPE pathway requirements (coursework, teaching practicum, WIP attendance) must be completed by late April of your completion year for medical students.
+All other HPE pathway requirements (coursework, teaching practicum, LPD attendance) must be completed by late April of your completion year for medical students.
 Residents, fellows, and other Professional school learners have until late May.
-Each of the flexibly scheduled courses (Assessment and Educational Leadership) needs to be completed during the year it is offered (Educational Leadership - 2015-2016, Assessment - 2014-2015).
-If you have concerns about not being able to complete the requirements, contact the HPE Pathway Director, Carrie Chen, as early as possible to discuss your specific situation.
+If you have concerns about not being able to complete the requirements, contact the HPE Pathway Director, Maria Wamsley, as early as possible to discuss your specific situation.

 Q: I still have additional unanswered questions—what should I do now?